robbert-vdh/yabridge/README.md

 ### Symlinking (recommended)

 The recommended way to use yabridge is through symbolic links.
-This allows you to update yabridge for all of your plugins in one go, and it also avoids having to install it globally.
+This allows you to update yabridge for all of your plugins in one go, as well as avoiding having to install it globally.

 You can either use the precompiled binaries from the GitHub releases section, or you could build yabridge directly from source.
-If you use the precompiled binaries, then simply extract them to `~/.local/share/yabridge` or any other place in your home directory.
-If you choose to build from source, then you can directly use the binaries from the `build/` directory.
+If you use the precompiled binaries, then you can simply extract them to `~/.local/share/yabridge` or to any other location in your home directory.
+If you choose to build from source, then you can use the compiled binaries directly from the `build/` directory.
 For the section below I'm going to assume you've placed the files in `~/.local/share/yabridge`.

 To set up yabridge for a VST plugin called `~/.wine/drive_c/Program Files/Steinberg/VstPlugins/plugin.dll`, simply create a